 4) What medications the patient is taking (identify drugs that cause dyspepsia, particularly NSAIDs).

-5) Whether there are any red flags (unintended weight loss, abdominal pain waking the patient, jaundice, gastrointestinal bleeding, dysphagia, recurrent vomiting, epigastric mass).
+5) Whether there are any alarming symptoms, or red flags (unintended weight loss, abdominal pain waking the patient, jaundice, gastrointestinal bleeding, dysphagia, recurrent vomiting, epigastric mass).

 2. Diagnostic studies: Perform the following to confirm or exclude an organic cause: